zabereznikova/docs.de-de/docs/framework/windows-workflow-foundation/how-to-create-and-run-a-long-running-workflow.md

     }
     ```

 11. Fügen Sie der Formularklasse die folgende `GameOver`-Methode und den entsprechenden Delegaten hinzu.
-Wenn ein Workflow abgeschlossen ist, aktualisiert diese Methode die Benutzeroberfläche des Formulars, indem die Instanz-ID des abgeschlossenen Workflows aus dem Kombinations Feld **InstanceId** entfernt wird.
+When a workflow completes, this method updates the form UI by removing the instance id of the completed workflow from the **InstanceId** combo box.

     ```vb
     Private Delegate Sub GameOverDelegate()